 Notice of the time and place of special meetings shall be delivered personally or by telephone to each director or sent by first-class mail or telegram, charges prepaid, addressed to each director at that director's address as it is shown on the records of the Corporation.
 If the notice is mailed, it shall be deposited in the United States mail at least four days before the time of the holding of the meeting.
 If the notice is delivered personally or by telephone or by telegram, it shall be delivered personally or by telephone or to the telegraph company at least 48 hours before the time of the holding of the meeting.
 Any oral notice given personally or by telephone may be communicated either to the director or to a person at the office of the director who the person giving the notice has reason to believe will promptly communicate it to the director.
-The notice need not specify the purpose or the place of the Corporation.
+The notice need not specify the purpose or the place of the meeting, if the meeting is to be held at the principal executive office of the Corporation.